NeoGeographyToolkit/StereoPipeline/src/asp/IceBridge/README.txt

 The DEMs that were used to create the orthoimages and which we use to create the camera models are in the reference_dems/ subdirectory.

+To archive data to lou after fetching, use:

+  --tar-and-wipe

+To start with an existing lou archive, use:

+  --start-with-lou-archive

+These assume user name is oalexan1 for reasons too long to describe.

+The tool will attempt to update the dataset once fetched and untarred.
+If necessary, it can be pushed back to lou afterwards as described above.

-To bring data back to pfe for processing, connect to lou and run from the data directory a command similar to:
+Alternatively, to bring data back to pfe for processing, connect to lou and run from the data directory a command similar to:

 tar xfv AN_20091026.tar -C /nobackupnfs2/your/work/dir